user-synax/Kivo/docs.md

 ### React with emoji

-1. Context menu on a message → **React**, **or** use the reaction chips under a message.
+1. Context menu → **React**, or use the reaction chips under a message.
 2. Pick an emoji.
 Clicking the same reaction again removes yours.

+Quick like: **double-click** (or long-press) a message to react with ❤️.

 You can also open the **emoji picker** next to the composer (smile button) to insert emoji into the text you are typing.
-The picker has multiple categories (smileys, people, nature, food, activity, travel, objects, symbols, flags) — 270+ emojis.
+The picker has 9 categories — Smileys, People, Hearts, Animals, Food, Activity, Travel, Objects, Symbols — 270+ emojis.

 ### Edit your message